This article is part of the series: Find Treatment and Support. You may want to start there.

 How to Access Behavioral Health or Mental Health Services – Good article on insurance and descriptions of mental health professionals

-American Academy of Child and Adolescent Psychiatry – Extensive information for Families relevant to many disorders: Anxiety, ADHD, Autism, Bipolar disorder, Conduct disorder, Depression, Oppositional Defiant disorder, and more.
+American Academy of Child and Adolescent Psychiatry – Link works.
+Extensive information for Families relevant to many disorders: Anxiety, ADHD, Autism, Bipolar disorder, Conduct disorder, Depression, Oppositional Defiant Disorder, and more.
 Includes a Child and Adolescent Psychiatrist Finder

 Find low cost and or government sponsored clinics – Nationwide – A searchable directory of mental health treatment facilities and support services from SAMHSA.gov